oleksabor/slowpo_pages/_posts/2024/2024-06-16-zoxide-on-Termux-android-not-working.md

 Error was `z command is unknown`.

-From the [SO post](https://stackoverflow.com/questions/54970738/how-to-change-the-default-startup-folder-in-termux) I've learned that basrc file on Termux is stored at `/data/data/com.termux/files/usr/etc/bash.bashrc`.
+From the [SO post](https://stackoverflow.com/questions/54970738/how-to-change-the-default-startup-folder-in-termux) I've learned that bashrc file on Termux is stored at `/data/data/com.termux/files/usr/etc/bash.bashrc`.

 I've opened it in the `nano` editor and added a line with required configuration